msymeonides/Migrate3D/README.md

 ### Principal Component Analysis (PCA):

 PCA is performed on the summary statistics of each object, and the results are saved in a separate .xlsx file.
-A Kruskal-Wallis test is performed on the PCA results to determine whether each principal component is significantly different between the provided categories of objects.
+The minimum number of principal components (PCs) needed to explain at least 95% of the variance is determined, and that is the number of PCs that will end up shown in the output file.
+A Kruskal-Wallis test is performed on the PCA results to determine whether each PC is significantly different between the provided categories of objects.
 Additionally, p-values resulting from post-hoc comparisons between each category for each PC are provided.

 ### XGBoost (XGB):